walidghallab/video-experience-enhancer/README.md

 3. Enable the "Developer mode" toggle switch.
 4. Click on the "Load unpacked" button and select `src` directory from the cloned repository folder.
 5. The extension will be installed and ready to use.

+Note that if you install it this way, it will get automatically removed every time you relaunch chrome.
+This way of installation is listed only for development purposes.

 ## Usage